Ravnur-Inc/ravplayer/README.md

 | Closed Captions (CC)             | Implement closed captions (CC) to make your content accessible with a text transcript of the audio.                                                            |

 ### Updating the Ravnur Player
-Depending on how you installed the Ravnur Player, there are different methods to keep it up to date:
+How you receive updates depends on how the player was integrated into your project:

 #### CDN Users: